peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 ~~~
 **Figure 2**: Status Assertion Presentation Flow.

-In summary, the credential issuer provides the holder with a
+In summary, the Issuer provides the Holder with a
 Status Assertion, which is linked to a Digital Credential.
 This enables
 the Holder to present both the Digital Credential and its
 Status Assertion to a Credential Verifier as proof of the Digital Credential's